 This Gluten-Free Mediterranean Olive Bread features salty olives and a crispy crust.
 The finishing touches are, dipping this wholesome bread in a good quality olive oil with balsamic vinegar.
 It is sooo good and very addictive.

 When gluten in your diet is no longer an option, finding a bread recipe that you love is a huge success.
 This gluten-free Mediterranean olive bread is one of those recipes!
-The bread is simple to make, and there is no need for long kneading.
-But, you will need a cast-iron pot with a lid that is big enough to fit the bread in.
-The cast iron hot pot is what gives this bread the crispy crust.
+The gluten-free bread is simple to make, and there is no need for long kneading.

 Following these tips will help you achieve the best results when baking gluten-free muffins, scones, bread, cakes and cookies.

 - All ingredients should be at room temperature, this is especially important with yeasted bread recipes.
 The only time this would not apply is if the recipe specifies cold ingredients like we would use butter in a pie crust recipe.

 - The oven temperature is crucial!
 Some ovens vary in temperatures, so it is a good idea to use a thermometer to determine the temperature of your oven.